CHTK001/vue-support-parent-starter/packages/codec-wasm/README.md

 ### WASM Module

-The WASM module ([assembly/index.ts](file:///H:/workspace/spring-support-api-starter/spring-api-support-monitor-starter/vue-support-parent-starter/packages/codec-wasm/assembly/index.ts)) contains all the business logic for encryption and decryption.
+The WASM module contains all the business logic for encryption and decryption.
+There are two implementations available:

+1. **AssemblyScript Implementation** ([assembly/index.ts](file:///H:/workspace/spring-support-api-starter/spring-api-support-monitor-starter/vue-support-parent-starter/packages/codec-wasm/assembly/index.ts)) - Original implementation
+2. **Rust Implementation** ([src-rust/lib.rs](file:///H:/workspace/spring-support-api-starter/spring-api-support-monitor-starter/vue-support-parent-starter/packages/codec-wasm/src-rust/lib.rs)) - New implementation using mature Rust cryptographic libraries

+The JavaScript wrapper automatically tries to load the Rust implementation first, falling back to the AssemblyScript implementation if the Rust version is not available.

 ## Usage